-Some assistive devices are specially designed for people with conditions like RA, which affects mobility, strength, and the ability to bend, reach, or grip.
-You may need to visit a pharmacy or medical supply store (or search online) for some devices; others may be around your house.
+Some are specially designed for people with conditions like RA, to make it easier to bend, reach, or grip.
+You might find them at a pharmacy or medical supply store, or you can search online for some devices.
+You may already have others at home.

 Dressing and Grooming